humphd/desktop/README.md

 ## Overview

-The following is a so-called ["good-first-experience"](https://blog.humphd.org/experiments-with-good-first-experience/) walkthrough of how one might solve a real bug.
+The following is a so-called ["good-first-experience"](https://blog.humphd.org/experiments-with-good-first-experience/) walkthrough designed to help you learn how to solve real bugs in an open source project.
 It is meant as a learning exercise for my open source students at Seneca, or anyone else that is interested in getting started fixing bugs in large projects.

 Other similar walkthroughs
-are available for [Microsoft VSCode](https://github.com/humphd/vscode/tree/good-first-experience-issue-42726#walkthrough-fixing-a-bug-in-visual-studio-code) and the [Brave desktop web browser](https://github.com/humphd/browser-laptop/tree/good-first-experience-issue-10554#walkthrough-fixing-a-bug-in-the-brave-browser).
+are available for working on bugs in [Microsoft VSCode](https://github.com/humphd/vscode/tree/good-first-experience-issue-42726#walkthrough-fixing-a-bug-in-visual-studio-code) and the [Brave desktop web browser](https://github.com/humphd/browser-laptop/tree/good-first-experience-issue-10554#walkthrough-fixing-a-bug-in-the-brave-browser).

 ## Introduction